REGULAR WORSHIP RESUMING FROM 19 JULY; SERVICES ONLINE ALSO TO CONTINUE

 SUNDAYS 9:45 Said Holy Communion in church with some music;

 WEDNESDAYS 9:30 Said Holy Communion in church.

-CHILDREN’S PRAISE and CHILDREN’S CHURCH to continue online only on the first and third Sundays of the month.
+CHILDREN’S PRAISE to resume in church at 11:30 on Sunday 1 November; TREASURE SEEKERS to continue online only on the third Sunday of the month.

 We will also offer online services for the foreseeable future.
 For details of our services online, go to our Keeping In Touch page.

 From Sunday 19 July, the church will no longer be open on Mondays and Thursdays.